man-of-mind/ML-digit-prediction-app/README.md

 ```bash
 expo install react-native-canvas
 ```
-**Lastly**, if you face any error while installing or running the project, especially no Macbook, run all commands with `sudo`
+**Lastly**, if you face any error while installing or running the project, especially on Macbook, run all commands with `sudo`

 ## Learn more